ntejha/GPT-1/README.md

 - torch

 Make a ipynb notebook and choose the kernel tax the virtual environment so we can use the downloaded libraries

+As we going to use a tax book as knowledge base, we convert the pdf to txt file.